webman-php/webman-manual/resource/doc/en/response.md

     }
 }
 ```
-You can also set the header in advance and set the data to be returned at the end.
+You can also set headers in advance and finally set the data to be returned.
 ```php
 public function hello(Request $request)
 {